UCL/ucl-beamer/README.md

 \renewcommand{\familydefault}{\sfdefault}
 ```

-If you're wondering how to tell them apart, the only difference I could
-discern was that Arial doesn't have the downstroke on the G.
+If you're wondering how to tell them apart, the only difference appears to be that Arial doesn't have the downstroke on the G.

 Support
 -------

 Requires a reasonably modern TeX installation (it has only been tested on MacTeX 2012).
-If you're having any problems,
+If you're having any problems, try upgrading.
-try upgrading.

 This is completely unofficial, and not supported by UCL.
-If you notice any
+If you notice any bugs however, please do [open an issue](https://github.com/UCL/ucl-beamer/issues/new), or better yet, send in a pull request.
-bugs however, contact simon.byrne@ucl.ac.uk, and I shall do my best to fix
-them.
-Of course, any contributions are also welcome.